xgloria/Jade001_mapsample/README.md

 **Further notices**

 In -_config.yml, you can put theme, title, description, logo, etc. in.
-You can even insert a map there(idk why to do so, but it’s quite versatile...)
+You can even insert a map there(idk why to do so, but you see, it’s quite versatile...)
 And for the logo, pay attention to the route again.